Anastasia Kobekina, Alena Baeva, Julia Jones / Wuppertal SO

 The Allegro maestoso assai part, finally, seemed to offer relief for all the tension that accumulated in the first part.
 It was as if everybody suddenly dared to breathe again!
 Though, Julia Jones kept the tempo moving forward, did not allow herself and the orchestra to over-indulge in the beautiful A major ending with its beautiful, catchy, truly majestic theme.
 Mendelssohn’s excellent invention did not fail to have its effect on the listener!

-Rather than complaining about the lack of a good concert venue in Uster, and/or about the scarce attendance: thanks to all the artists for bringing slo much beautiful music into the provincial setting!
-I think I’m speaking for all of the audience: you would be welcome back any time!
+Rather than complaining about the lack of a good concert venue in Uster, and/or about the scarce attendance: thanks to all the artists for bringing so much beautiful music into the provincial setting!
+I think I’m speaking for all of the audience: you are welcome back any time!